alexalbu001/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - Mention any relevant grammar rules that will affect the transcription (e.g., conjugation rules).
 - remember to consider beginner level sentence structures
 - Dont give away the answer
+- Reference the <file>sentence-structure-examples.xml</file> for good structure examples

 ### 5. Clues and Considerations:
 - Dont provide all the clues in the beginning